mjoshd/hyperhdr-ha/README.md

 1. Add <https://github.com/mjoshd/hyperhdr-ha> to your [HACS](https://hacs.xyz/) custom repositories.
 1. Choose `Integration` from the category selection.
 1. Click install.
-1. Return to the Integrations page.
+1. Return to the Integrations page within HACS.
 1. Search for `HyperHDR` then select it and click `Download this repository with HACS`.
 1. Restart Home Assistant to load the integration.